powebe/oTree/blog.md

 #### 2016-1-19: Europe visit schedule

-- Jan 25-26: Zaragoza
-- Jan 28: Lyon
+- Jan 28: Lyon, France
-- Jan 29: Nice
+- Jan 29: Nice, France
-- Feb 1-2: Bonn
+- Feb 1-2: Bonn, Germany
-- Feb 3-4: Paris
+- Feb 3-4: Paris, France
-- Feb 5: Amsterdam
+- Feb 5: Amsterdam, Netherlands
-- Feb 10-11: Florence
+- Feb 10-11: Florence, Italy
-- Feb 12: Trento
+- Feb 12: Trento, Italy
-- Feb 15: Innsbruck
+- Feb 15: Innsbruck, Austria

-Email chris@otree.org if you are interested in attending one of the below meetings.
+Email chris@otree.org if you are interested in attending one of these talks/workshops.
 My schedule is full until Feb 15, but I am open to doing more presentations after that.

 #### 2015-12-22: Follow us on Twitter @otree